jamesgiff5/home_services_performance_dashboards/README.md

 ---

-## ⚠️ Known Quirk: Service Duplication
+## ⚠️ Known Quirk: Duplicate Service Lines

-Some jobs include multiple instances of the same service under a single `job_id` (for example, two rows labeled “Paver Sealing”).
-This slightly inflates service-level totals when summed and creates a mismatch between:
+Some jobs include multiple rows of the **same service type** under a single `job_id` (for example, two instances of “Roof Cleaning”).

-- Job-level metrics (based on unique `job_id`s)
-- Service-level charts (which sum all rows, including duplicates)

-This mirrors the kind of structure you'd see in CRM exports or billing systems.
-Instead of rebuilding the logic, I flagged the issue clearly in the dashboards to reflect real-world analyst tradeoffs.
+This duplication wasn’t intentional — it likely appeared during the Python data generation process after several revisions to the randomization logic.

+However, the key financial fields (**price, material cost, labor cost, travel cost, and profit**) still **reconcile perfectly** between the job-level and service-level tables.
+In other words, while a few service names appear more than once per job, **the totals at both levels match exactly**, so the dataset remains accurate for analysis and visualization.

+This minor inconsistency was left in place to reflect the kinds of structural imperfections analysts often encounter in real operational data — without affecting the reliability of the metrics or insights displayed in the Tableau dashboards.

 ---